 Philippians 4:6-7, Be anxious for nothing, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all comprehension, shall guard your hearts and your minds in Christ Jesus.

-4. Moses felt insufficient for the task and overwhelmed by the weight of responsibility.
+- Moses felt inadequate for the task and overwhelmed by the weight of responsibility.

-APPL – Again, if we are honest, who is sufficient for God’s work?
+APPL – Again, if we are honest, who is adequate for God’s work?

 ILLUS – Leading worship at a community night of worship

 2 Corinthians 3:4-6, And such confidence we have through Christ toward God.
 Not that we are adequate in ourselves to consider anything as coming from ourselves, but our adequacy is from God, who also made us adequate as servants of a new covenant

 5. Moses was afraid of failure.

 ILLUS – There are two problems with quitting:

 - Quitting can become a way of life.